Elembio/AvidityManuscript2023/README.md

 Figure 5: The mismatch rate comparison following homopolymers lengths 4 through 29.
 The mismatch percent difference between avidity sequencing and SBS increases with homopolymer length.
 The box plot shows median, quartiles, and the whiskers are 1.5*IQR.

+Data was analyzed and plotted as described in Figure 4 (https://github.com/Elembio/AvidityManuscript2023/blob/main/README.md#figure-4)

 ## ExtendedDataFigure 1
 not applicable